gfc-collective/gfc-guava/README.md

 # gfc-guava

-A library that contains utility classes and scala adaptations for google guava.
+A library that contains utility classes and scala adapters and adaptations for google guava.
 Part of the gilt foundation classes.

 ## Contents and Example Usage

-### com.gilt.gfc.guava.GuavaConverters / com.gilt.gfc.guava.GuavaConversions:
+### com.gilt.gfc.guava.GuavaConverters / GuavaConversions:
 These contain implicit and explicit functions to convert between
 * ```com.google.common.base.Optional``` and ```scala.Option```
 * ```com.google.common.base.Function```, ```com.google.common.base.Supplier```, ```com.google.common.base.Predicate``` and the respective scala functions.